 If you wish to attend religious services, appropriate clothes and shoes should be remembered (many denominations are within walking distance of campus).
 Also, don't forget your hiking shoes for those who really like exercise and a bathing suit if you like to swim.

 It is okay to drive your own car to campus.
 If you choose to bring your car, please let us know by providing information on the appropriate portion of your acceptance form so that we may arrange for your parking permit.
 You are not permitted to drive while participating in the program, so you will have to leave your keys with the Program Director.
+You will be required to purchase an on-campus parking permit if you choose to bring your car.

 Feel free to bring a bicycle for leisure riding if you wish, however also bring the appropriate equipment (chains, locks, etc.) to secure it.
 The bicycle must be stored outside, not in the residence hall.